zeesth/snake_game/README.md

 # Snake game
-Some basic remake of the snake game, writen in Python, with object oriented programming.
+A basic remake of the snake game, writen in Python, with object oriented programming.